Mentor-Up/server/README.md

 ## Features

-- **Profile-based Communication:** With distinct roles for administrators, mentors, and students, our app caters to every stakeholder's unique needs.
-Admins gain comprehensive control over class management, mentors can effortlessly create and manage classes, and students enjoy the ease of accessing their class schedules—all in one intuitive platform.
+- **Tailored roles:** Our app caters to the diverse needs of administrators, mentors, and students with distinct roles.
+Admins wield comprehensive class management control, mentors effortlessly create and oversee classes, and students access their schedules seamlessly within one intuitive platform.

-- **Secure and Private:** MentorUp use refresh token
+- **Enhanced security:** MentorUp employs refresh tokens for added security, ensuring your data remains private and protected.

-- **Real-time Schedule Update:** Imagine students having the power to access their class schedules with a few clicks, ensuring they never miss an important lecture or assignment deadline.
-Meanwhile, mentors can create classes tailored to their teaching style and content, fostering an environment that encourages collaboration and engagement.
+- **Real-time Schedule Access:** Empower students to access their class schedules with ease, guaranteeing they never miss essential sessions

+- **Google Integration:**
+  Users can securely sign in with their Google accounts and utilize Google Calendar to manage their class schedules effortlessly.
-- **Media Sharing:**
+- **Slack Integration:**
-  But that's not all!
-Our app goes beyond conventional class management by seamlessly integrating with Google OAuth and Slack.
-Google OAuth enhances security and convenience, allowing users to sign in with their Google accounts.
-With Slack integration, communication and collaboration reach new heights, making it easier than ever to foster a supportive learning community.
+  Our integration with Slack empowers administrators to efficiently handle member profiles and customize private and public channels for seamless communication.

 ## Getting Started